The In and Out

 Pool Instruction isn't without some of the most ridiculous things ever heard that simply aren't true and its this way for a multitude of reasons, mostly depending on who is doing the instructing and who is doing the learning.

-Don't expect that especially when you're using side spin that you'll arrive in perfect position every time when you get down on the shot.
-Allow yourself to do the small adjustments based on distance and your feel for shot based on what you know you can do.
+Don't expect that you'll arrive in perfect position every time when you get down on the shot.
+Allow yourself to do the small adjustments based on distance and your feel for shot for using Side Spin based on what you know you can do.
 This is why I teach Side Spin adjustments based on the cue shaft you play with and by distance with the amount of Side Spin that you most like to use.
 I advise keeping it that way until you've become accustomed to it and then you know you'll need to make a greater allowance with more tips of Spin.

 The other thing that's true and false is this: